MrDzhofik/Special_program_for_New_Year/README.md

 I wish you all a happy New year 2024!
 This little program can give you a New Year's mood.

 First, you should install python version 3.5 and higher.
-Then install pygame "pip install pygame"
+Then install pygame `pip install pygame`

 You may pick custom photo and music in this program.
 1) Place photo in this directory and change the file name in the function find_file()